Career training for a job in truck driving

-- CET offers truck driver job training program in El Paso, Texas and 4 locations in California, including Colton, El Centro, Oxnard, and Santa Maria, CA. In addition to the classroom learning on CET's campus, the full-size tractor and open roads will be your lab!
+- CET offers truck driver job training program in El Paso, Texas and 2 locations in California, El Centro and Soledad, CA. In addition to the classroom learning on CET's campus, the full-size tractor and open roads will be your lab!

 - How long does it take to finish truck driver job training program?

-- With 30 hours a week of perfect attendance, students usually finish the 630 hour program in 6-7 months.
+- This is a full time program and requires 30 hours a week.
+Students usually finish the 630 hour program in 6-7 months.

 - When does the next truck driver class start?